Pilcrow3000/Pilcrow3000/README.md

 ## ⚡ Fun fact:
 - Shakespeare's throne as history's greatest author exists solely because Oda had yet to be born.
-- I love motorcycles and riding on long trips.
-It's a great way to clear my mind!